dashboard image

 Is there any latency to reach the database ?

-Are the queries slows ?
+Are the queries slow ?

 Total queries/sec and transactions/sec